Bradley Gordon

 Cultural Restitution, Provenance Research Expert

-Bradley Gordon is a Cultural Restitution and Provenance Research Expert who has dedicated over a decade to the high-stakes, international effort to recover Cambodia’s looted ancient artifacts, displaced by decades of conflict and illicit trafficking.
-As an attorney (New York Bar) and the officially appointed Legal Advisor to Cambodia's Ministry of Culture and Fine Arts, his work blends international law, forensic investigation, and high-level diplomatic negotiation.
-A Cambodian citizen by naturalization and an official appointee of the Royal Government, Gordon operates from Phnom Penh, leading a dedicated team at his firm, Edenbridge Asia.
-He spearheads global negotiations for the return of Khmer masterpieces, including the landmark repatriation of dozens of objects, such as a collection of priceless Angkorian royal jewelry, following extensive negotiations with the estate of a notorious trafficker.
+Bradley Gordon is a cultural restitution and provenance research expert who has dedicated more than a decade to the international effort to recover Cambodia’s looted ancient artifacts, displaced through decades of conflict and illicit trafficking.
+As an attorney (New York Bar) and Legal Advisor to Cambodia’s Ministry of Culture and Fine Arts, he works at the intersection of international law, forensic investigation, and diplomatic negotiation.

-A Life of Service and Advocacy: With over 30 years of international legal and advisory experience, Gordon earned his Juris Doctor from Harvard Law School (1995) and a B.A. from Brown University (1990).
-His commitment to Cambodia was officially recognized in 2023 when he was conferred a Knighthood by His Majesty the King of Cambodia for his extraordinary service, alongside being granted Cambodian citizenship.
-Gordon and his team are currently expanding their focus to include the recovery of stolen objects from Nepal, advocating for museum transparency and ethical stewardship of cultural heritage worldwide.
+With more than 30 years of international legal and advisory experience, Gordon holds a Juris Doctor from Harvard Law School (1995) and a Bachelor of Arts from Brown University (1990).
+His long-standing commitment to Cambodia was formally recognised in 2023, when he was conferred a Knighthood by His Majesty the King of Cambodia and granted Cambodian citizenship.